about

 Bio

 Sydney Roland (b.
-2004, MA) is an artist based between Darien, CT and Chicago, IL.
-She is currently studying at the School of the Art Institute of Chicago with a focus in Fiber Arts and Printmedia and expects to graduate with her BFA in Studio in May of 2026.
+2004, MA) is an artist based in Chicago, IL.
+She recently graduated with a BFA in Studio from the School of the Art Institute of Chicago (SAIC) with a focus in Fiber Arts and Printmedia.
+Sydney has shown her work in SAIC's Advanced Fiber & Material Studies display case and SAIC's biannual Undergraduate Exhibition.
 Sydney has been awarded SAIC’s Honors Scholarship, the Darien Arts Center’s Ginny Wright Scholarship, and is also a three-time recipient of the Darien Community Association’s Path to the Future Scholarship.

 Statement